 If you have ever been pulled over by a police officer under the suspicion of a DUI, you are likely aware of how stressful this situation can be.
 In fact, you might even be a little scared, even if you have done nothing wrong.
 However, it is important to remain calm and polite in this situation, and to fully understand what your rights are to ensure they are not violated.
-While, historically, it has been acceptable for courts to allow a blood test for cases involving a suspected DUI, in 2016, the U.S. Supreme Court held that laws which make it a crime to refuse this test after a DUI arrest are unconstitutional.
+While, historically, it has been acceptable for courts to allow a blood test for cases involving a suspected DUI, in 2016, the U.S. Supreme Court held that laws that make it illegal to refuse this test are unconstitutional.
 For a blood test to be considered legal and valid, a suspect must either consent to it or law enforcement must obtain a warrant.

 DUIs and Implied Consent Laws

 Although blood tests in such cases are only legal in cases where a suspect consented or a warrant was obtained, this does not mean that a breath test has the same requirements.
 In fact, implied consent laws exist in all 50 states in the country.
 These laws impose penalties on drivers who refuse to submit to this type of chemical testing in cases where there is reason to believe they were driving while intoxicated.

 If an individual refuses to submit to a breath test, there are penalties for not cooperating, including the loss of your driving privileges.
 In the case ends up going to trial, the prosecution will present this fact as evidence, arguing that you knew you were above the legal limit, which was why you refused to take the breath test.